IBM-Bluemix-Docs/ComposeForRethinkDB/data-browser.md

 # Data Browser

-The {{site.data.keyword.composeForRethinkDB}} service comes with access to the [administration tools provided by RethinkDB](https://www.rethinkdb.com/docs/administration-tools/).
+The {{site.data.keyword.composeForRethinkDB_full}} service comes with access to the [administration tools provided by RethinkDB](https://www.rethinkdb.com/docs/administration-tools/).

 When you select _Data Browser_ a new tab opens.